-PRIMARY COMMUNICATION-STRATEGIC OBJECTIVES FOR THE MEDIA EFFORT

-- To establish and expand the IT University's position media-wise as an institution that enables Denmark to become exceptionally good at creating value with IT - This includes ensuring that the largest possible number of relevant IT University stories e.g. about the IT University as a successful and flexible provider of well-qualified IT candidates, about the IT University as a provider of application-oriented, innovative and socially productive thinking, about the IT University as a sparring partner for politicians and organisations receive exposure in the media. - o Measurability: - 2012: The aim is to achieve at least 15 of the above-mentioned type stories that have been 'planted' or written by us in relevant media. - 2013: The aim is to achieve at least 18 of the above-mentioned type stories that have been 'planted' or written by us in relevant media.
+PRIMARY STRATEGIC COMMUNICATION OBJECTIVES FOR THE MEDIA EFFORT e.g. about the IT University as a successful and flexible provider of well-qualified IT candidates, about the IT University as a provider of application-oriented, innovative and socially productive thinking, about the IT University as a sparring partner for politicians and organisations receive exposure in the media. - In 2012, the aim is to achieve at least 15 of the above-mentioned type stories that have been 'planted' or written by us in relevant media. - In 2013, the aim is to achieve at least 18 of the above-mentioned type stories that have been 'planted' or written by us in relevant media.